-In Moro, Naushahro Feroze, a stronghold of Ghulam Murtaza Jatoi, head of the National People’s Party, a local landlord recounted with awe a rumour he had heard after a recent visit by President Zardari to a neighbouring district: “He distributed Rs10,000 to every adult in every household.”
+A new politics In Moro, Naushahro Feroze, a stronghold of Ghulam Murtaza Jatoi, head of the National People’s Party, a local landlord recounted with awe a rumour he had heard after a recent visit by President Zardari to a neighbouring district: “He distributed Rs10,000 to every adult in every household.”

 Aware of the potential difficulties at election time and perhaps also of his limitations as a charismatic or popular politician, President Zardari is believed to be using money and patronage to consolidate the PPP’s base and buy off rivals wherever possible.

 Party officials are reluctant to talk about the role of money in the next election.
 One senior party leader simply said, “When the electoral wave is not at your back, you need more of everything, including money.”

 Others are more frank, however.
 “Zardari has given a free hand to the party machinery to make money.
 The electables have made so much money they will buy buses, not rent them, to bring voters to the polling station,” said Abrar Kazi.